Added sugar

-Added sugars, also known as free sugars, are sugars added to foods and drinks during processing or preparation, as opposed to natural sugars which are present before processing and preparation.
-Medical consensus holds that added sugars contribute little nutritional value to food, leading to a colloquial description as "empty calories".
-Overconsumption of sugar is correlated with excessive calorie intake and increased risk of weight gain and various diseases.
+Added sugar or free sugar refers to sugar which is added to food and drinks in processing or preparation, as opposed to natural sugars present prior to processing and preparation.
+Medical consensus holds that added sugars contribute little nutritional value to food.
+It is sometimes described colloquially as empty calories.
+Sugar overconsumption is correlated with excessive calorie intake and increased risk of weight gain and various diseases.

 Individuals who consume 17–21% of their daily calories from added sugar are reported to have a 38% higher risk of dying from cardiovascular disease compared to those who consume 8% of their daily calories from added sugar.

 Uses

 United States

 In the United States, added sugars may include sucrose or high-fructose corn syrup, both primarily composed of about half glucose and half fructose.
 Other types of added sugar ingredients include beet and cane sugars, malt syrup, maple syrup, pancake syrup, fructose sweetener, liquid fructose, fruit juice concentrate, honey, and molasses.
 The most common types of foods containing added sugars are sweetened beverages, including most soft drinks, and also desserts and sweet snacks, which represent 20% of daily calorie consumption, twice the maximum limit recommended by the World Health Organization (WHO).
 Based on a 2012 study on the use of caloric and noncaloric sweeteners in some 85,000 food and beverage products, 74% of the products contained added sugar.